zapata-engineering/orquestra-core/CONTRIBUTING.md

 Once you have made the requested changes and your PR is approved, you can click merge and delete your branch. 🎉

+### CLA

+After making your PR, send an email to Michal or Athena (emails above) so that we can send you a copy of our CLA.
+If you wish to view the CLA before contributing, our you can find [here](docs/_static/ZapataCLA.pdf).

 ### Bug Reporting

 If you'd like to report a bug/issue please create a new issue in this repository.